Core concepts

 Choose any of the following data types as the primary key in the stick table.
 Set this as the type argument on the stick table definition.

 For example, you could track the HTTP request rate on a per-backend basis rather than on a per-client basis by setting the table’s type to string.
-Then, change the http-request track-sc0 directive to capture the name of the backend using the be_name fetch method:
+Then, include a http-request track-sc0 directive that captures the name of the backend using the be_name fetch method:

 haproxy